fortra/nanodump/README.md

 #### --seclogon -sl
 Leak a handle to LSASS by abusing SecLogon with `CreateProcessWithLogonW`.
 This eliminates the need to open a new handle to LSASS directly.
+When this option is used, errors while analyzing the minidump are to be expected.
+Use the latest version of pypykatz.
 **If used as BOF, an unsigned binary will be written to disk unless --dup is also provided!**

 #### --binary -v < path >